What to Do When You Have Severe Anxiety Symptoms

 - Relaxation techniques, such as deep breathing

-- Learning coping skills for managing severe anxiety symptoms
+- Learning coping skills for managing severe anxiety and depression symptoms

 Another type of therapy for panic disorder is psychodynamic therapy.
 This type of therapy aims to discover the underlying causes of the panic disorder.
 Similar to CBT, psychodynamic therapy works to help the patient to gain insight into unconscious thoughts and emotional conflicts that may be contributing to the severe anxiety, and then teaches new ways to cope with them.